-Anesthesia type affects outcomes of bilateral knee replacement surgeryOctober 26th, 2012 in Surgery /
+Anesthesia type affects outcomes of bilateral knee replacement surgeryOctober 26, 2012 in Medicine & Health / Surgery

 Using regional anesthesia rather than general anesthesia reduces the need for blood transfusions in patients undergoing bilateral total knee replacement, according to a new study by researchers at Hospital for Special Surgery, in New York City.

 Currently, the majority of bilateral knee replacements in the United States (as well as single knee replacements) are performed under general anesthesia, and researchers say that a regional anesthesia known as neuraxial anesthesia should be promoted for these procedures.